 Their first move was to create a range of steel bikes which used Stelio’s original techniques and paired them with newer innovations such as modern tube sizes, bottom bracket and headtube standards.
 They also created some contemporary replicas of the original Stelbel models.

 Once the engineering work was done, they found ten local frame builders and gave them the same brief.
 Out of the original ten, only one met with Stelio’s approval and with some further training in his methods, they were ready to bring the bikes to market.

 In its present form Stelbel offers three road frames; the Rodano, an endurance focused frame; SB/03, a performance machine with a stiffer response and the Antenore, which is somewhere in between the two making use of Columbus XCr.
 There is also a gravel/cross frame called Nina as well as the vintage replicas Integrale and Strada.

 Stelio is now in his mid-80’s and still rides regularly to the office to see what Andrea and Alesandro are doing.
 The ride is a 100km round trip for which the guys have recently built him his very own Rodano frame in mint green.

 Stelbel bikes are full custom with made to measure geometry which takes into account the riders dimensions as well as the type of riding they want to do.
-As well as customising the existing models they also offer something they call OSB (Officina Stelio Belletti) which is a full custom program for anything the customer wants.
+As well as customising the existing models they also offer something they call OSB (Officina Stelio Belletti).
+This is a full custom program for anything the customer wants.
 There are only two rules to OSB; it has to be metal and it has to be TIG welded.

 Staying close to the heritage of Stelbel is important not only for Stelio, but also for Alessandro and Andrea.
 They will only produce bikes in metal and of that it is predominantly steel.
-However, there is a benchmark in Stelbel’s history for a titanium bike, so there could well be some interesting news coming soon!
+However, there is a benchmark in Stelbel’s history for a titanium bike.
+So there could well be some interesting news coming soon!